-A key challenge in PSS is finding real-world datasets containing publicly available multi-page documents.
+A key challenge in PSS is finding real-world datasets containing publicly available multi-page documents. used in the context of document image classification to the PSS problem.
 For this work, we identified two datasets.
 Tobacco800 [33] is a small annotated subset of the Truth Tobacco Industry Documents used in various PSS research.
 The VICTOR [3] dataset was built from Brazil's Supreme Court digitalized legal documents.
 These two datasets are described in detail in Chapter 3.